-A contusion is an injury of the capillaries under the skin that most people refer to as a bruise.
-Contusions happen when a blow or repeated impacts crush and break these tiny blood vessels, causing some blood to leak out below the skin's surface.
+A contusion is an injury to the capillaries under the skin that most people refer to as a bruise.
+Contusions happen when a blow or repeated impacts crush and break these tiny blood vessels, causing some blood to leak out below the skin’s surface.
 Bruises may appear immediately after an injury or take up to 24 hours to show.
 Often, an initial contusion will look black, blue, or purple, but it may change color over the course of the healing process.
 For the first few days, the injury may be sore, especially to the touch.

 When we think of a head or face contusion, we often think of the black eye.
 While unsightly, a black eye is usually no more dangerous than any other bruise.
 However, because of the soft tissue of the eyes themselves, as well as the proximity to the nose, a black eye may involve more complications than other bruises.

 How should I treat a head or face contusion?